boazbk/tcs/lec_00_1_math_background.md

 * Like most Computer Science texts, we default to the logarithm in base two.
 Thus, $\log n$ is the same as $\log_2 n$.

 * We will also use the notation $f(n)=poly(n)$ as a short hand for $f(n)=n^{O(1)}$ (i.e., as shorthand for saying that there is some constants $a,b$ such that $f(n) \leq a\cdot n^b$ for every sufficiently large $n$).
 Similarly, we will use $f(n)=polylog(n)$ as shorthand for $f(n)=poly(\log n)$ (i.e., as shorthand for saying that there are some constant $a,b$ such that $f(n) \leq a\cdot (\log n)^b$ for every sufficiently large $n$).

+> # { .recap }
+* The basic "mathematical data structures" we'll need are _numbers_, _sets_, _tuples_, _strings_, _graphs_ and _functions_.
+* We can use basic objects to define more complex notions.
+For example, _graphs_ can be defined as a list of _pairs_.
+* Given precise _definitions_ of objects, we can state unambiguous and precise _statements_.
+We can then use mathematical _proofs_ to determine whether these statements are true or false.
+* A mathematical proof is not a formal ritual but rather a clear, precise and "bulletproof" argument certifying the truth of a certain statement.
+* Big oh notation is an extremely useful formalism to suppress  less significant details and allow us to focus on the high level behavior of quantities of interest.
+* The only way to get comfort with mathematical notions is to apply them in the contexts of solving problems.
+You should expect to need to go back time and again to the definitions and notation in this lecture as you work through problems in this course.

 ## Exercises